 - Representatives of the spouse/partner.

 After you file, the court clerk will tell you your court hearing date.
 Due to the straightforward nature of the petition, it usually only takes one hearing to issue an order.
 For the hearing, you will need to give notice to certain people, such as the executor or administrator of the deceased’s estate, and any other beneficiaries.
-Depending on what the judge decides, you will receive an order from the court detailing the court’s findings about the property involved.
+Depending on what the judge decides, you will receive an order from the court detailing the court’s findings of the property involved.

-If you are considering filing a California probate spousal property petition to settle an estate in California and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
-Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents to help you settle the estate by filing a California probate spousal property petition without having to hire a lawyer.
+If you are considering filing a California spousal property petition to settle an estate in California and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document assistance.
+Although we cannot give legal advice, A People’s Choice can help you in preparing all the required legal documents to help you settle the estate by filing a California spousal property petition without having to hire a lawyer.

-A People’s Choice assists people needing to file a California probate spousal property petition in every probate court in California.
+A People’s Choice assists people needing to file a California spousal property petition in every probate court in California.